A few things will happen immediately after the connection is established.

 - Bring up the RIM menu, and click on "Minimize Session."
 Control will be directed back to your computer.

-- Select the file(s) and/or folder(s) you want to transfer using your file manager of choice.
-It doesn't matter if this is Windows Explorer, or a third party solution such as Total Commander.
+- Select the file(s) and/or folder(s) you want to transfer using your file manager.

 - Switch back to the remote session, and locate the folder on the target machine where you wish to paste the content.